pagkly/Zed/Investopedia4/When Should a Company Make a Red Herring Filing.md

 Facebook Inc. filed a red herring, which was essentially a [[Form S-1]](https://www.investopedia.com/terms/s/sec-form-s-1.asp) with a disclosure.
 The “red” bold disclaimer on Facebook’s filing on Feb.
 1, 2012, read:

 > The information in this prospectus is not complete and may be changed.
-Neither we nor the selling stockholders may sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
-This prospectus is not an offer to sell these securities and neither we nor the selling stockholders are soliciting offers to buy these securities in any state where the offer or sale is not permitted.
+Neither we nor the selling stockholders may sell these securities until the registration statement filed with the Securities and Exchange [[Commission]] is effective.
+This prospectus is not an [[Offer|offer]] to sell these securities and neither we nor the selling stockholders are soliciting offers to buy these securities in any state where the offer or sale is not permitted.